Types of Online Personal Training

 By bridging the gap between automated and live online personal training, the sweet spot approach attempts to make up any weaknesses the other two types of online training may pose.
 Dr. Mike’s Fitness is perfect example of this middle-ground approach.
 For instance, similar to automated online training, while you are expected to become more independent since there won’t be a trainer with you while exercising, you do have an initial consultation with a trainer to create, personalize, and finetune your program.
 A trainer is also available continuously throughout the length of the program.
 This is helpful since you will be held accountable and kept motivated, as well as getting your questions answered and issues tended to.
 And there’s a follow-up consultation at the six-week mark to make modifications to your program to keep you progressing toward reaching your goals.

 Because many automated programs are limited in the type of equipment that’s included, you might have to purchase new equipment.
 This limitation could also be problematic if you want to try new equipment and/or exercises.
 Similarly, some live online trainers have selective equipment choices, which would require you to make new purchases rather than working with the equipment you already have.
-Again, Dr. Mike’s Fitness takes the middle ground, or sweet sport approach, by building your exercise program based on the equipment you have access to or willing/planning to purchase.
+Most online fitness programs that take the middle ground or sweet sport approach build your exercise program based on the equipment you have access to or willing/planning to purchase.
 Additionally, the program only includes exercises (strength and cardio) you like doing or willing to try.
 This is all worked out during the initial consultation, the follow-up consultation, and throughout the entirety of the program.

 Nutrition is a major part of any health and fitness program.
 Proper nutrition, including calories, has to be directly connected to your exercise program and desired goals.
 The benefits and drawbacks of both the automated and live online programs were highlighted in their respective sections above.

 Now imagine having a program that uses a nutrition database that includes 1000’s of foods and allows you to eliminate (or include) the types of foods you don’t want to show up (or want to show up) in your weekly meal plan.
 Taking it a step further, when creating your weekly meal plan, wouldn’t it be helpful to have the ability to choose the max prep time, max cook time, and max number of ingredients you want included for your meals each day and week?
 Furthermore, providing you with a weekly shopping list, a recipe for every meal, and the ability to substitute foods without affecting the structure of the program would put the cherry on top of a nutrition program that is 100% personalized.
-This is precisely how Dr. Mike’s Fitness approaches nutrition planning.
+If nutrition planning is important to you, you can’t go wrong with an online fitness program that takes the “sweet spot” approach.